Fabien-PORTES/meteo_stacklabs/README.md

 Deployment of a service is done thanks to:

-> serverless deploy -c .\serverless.yml -r eu-west-1
+> serverless deploy -c .\serverless.yml

 ## Architecture